 And so you want to make sure you’re doing that.

-And then what we’ve seen even is a lot of times, once you clear that misunderstanding up, the tenants will be okay with how you’ve allocated the security deposit.
+And then what we’ve seen even is a lot of times, once you clear that misunderstanding up, the residents will be okay with how you’ve allocated the security deposit.

 If they owe more money, then a lot of times if they’ve been communicating, then they’ll go ahead and pay that.

-So what happens if your tenant is not going to pay or they say, “No, I don’t agree to this”?
+So what happens if your resident is not going to pay or they say, “No, I don’t agree to this”?

 Well, then you need to decide whether you are going to send them to collections or you’re going to file suit.

 And filing suit is just a way to go through the court system to have their wages garnished.